LisaFC/tech-doc-hugo-theme/content/en/docs/theme-documentation/_index.md

 * See `assets/scss/_variables.scss` in the theme for color variables etc. that can be set to change the look and feel.
 * Also see available variables in Bootstrap 4: https://getbootstrap.com/docs/4.0/getting-started/theming/ and https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss

-The theme has features suchs as rounded corners, gradient backgrounds enabled by default.
+The theme has features suchs as rounded corners and gradient backgrounds enabled by default.
 These can be turned off:

 ```scss
 $enable-gradients: true;